Towards Generalizable Robotic Manipulation in Dynamic Environments: Dataset

 To systematically evaluate generalizable dynamic manipulation, we introduce \dybench.
 Unlike existing datasets focused on stationary tasks, \dybench provides a scalable, low-cost pipeline for generating diverse dynamic data.
 As shown in ~\fig{fig:dataset}, it comprises 35 dynamic tasks across five robot embodiments.
 To facilitate rigorous generalization assessments, we provide over 110K expert trajectories collected under both canonical and domain-randomized settings.

 Constructing dynamic environments poses a significant challenge, primarily due to the strict spatiotemporal synchronization required between moving targets and robotic actions.
-Building upon the SAPIEN~\cite{Xiang_2020_SAPIEN} physics engine and the RoboTwin 2.0~\cite{chen2025robotwin} framework, our data generation pipeline introduces a two-stage spatiotemporal synchronization method to reliably acquire expert demonstrations.
+Building upon the SAPIEN~\cite{Xiang_2020_SAPIEN} physics engine and the RoboTwin 2.0~\cite{chen2025robotwin} framework, our data generation pipeline introduces a three-stage spatiotemporal synchronization method to reliably acquire expert demonstrations.
 First, in the temporal dry-run phase, we randomly sample the manipulation pose of the target object and execute the task in a static environment to record the exact execution time required by the robot arms.
-Next, in the kinematic back-calculation phase, we reverse-engineer the object's initial spatial position based on the recorded execution time and specified motion trajectory.
-During the final dynamic execution, target objects are instantiated as kinematic bodies within SAPIEN.
+Second, in the kinematic back-calculation phase, we reverse-engineer the object's initial spatial position based on the recorded execution time and specified motion trajectory.
+Third, in the synchronized dynamic execution phase, target objects are instantiated as kinematic bodies within SAPIEN and the robot replays its motion plan alongside the moving target.
 This ensures stable and predictable motion execution, immune to unintended physical disturbances.
-Furthermore, to guarantee expert data quality, we implement specialized adaptations for complex objects and enforce strict dynamic task-success criteria during automated generation.
+To guarantee expert data quality, we implement specialized adaptations for complex objects and enforce strict dynamic task-success criteria during automated generation.